glue-viz/glue/doc/developer_guide/organization.rst

 not concerned with specific graphical user interface (GUI) representations, and you could in principle develop a completely different GUI than the main Glue one making use of the Glue core code.
 You could even use :mod:`glue.core` to give glue-like functionality to other existing applications.
-We will take a closer look at the core Glue code in :ref:`architecture`.

 ``glue.viewers``
 ^^^^^^^^^^^^^^^^